-Amazon’s free content streaming service has been gaining traction over the past year.
+Amazon’s free content streaming service, formerly known as IMDb TV but rebranded as Freevee in April 2022, has been gaining traction.
 You can watch great recent films on the service, along with terrific television shows like Lost or Mad Men for free.
-It’s also adding more original content, the UK spy drama Alex Rider, now in its second season.
+It’s also adding more original content like the UK spy drama Alex Rider, now in its second season.
 We expect more original shows to be made available over the next year.
 It’s definitely one to watch.

 NBCUniversal’s Peacock streaming service lets you watch thousands of movies and television shows for free.
 It also has channels like Pluto TV that stream content including live news and more.
 For $4.99 a month or $49.99 a year, you can access even more movies and shows with limited ad breaks.
 You can also pay $9.99 a month or $99.99 a year to enjoy the expanded service ad-free.